ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 # opt-level = "z" # Did not use this, but it equals C++'s optimize for size (O3?)
 lto = true # Link time optimization, not sure what this does but it helps reduce the size codegen-units = 1 # Cargo specifies 16 parallel codegen units for release builds.
-This improves compile times, but prevents some optimizations.
+This improves compile times, but prevents some optimizations. panic = "abort" # when Rust code encounters a situation when it must call panic!(), it unwinds the stack and produces a helpful backtrace.
+The unwinding code, however, does require extra binary size. rustc can be instructed to abort immediately rather than unwind, which removes the need for this extra unwinding code.
 ```

 # Cargo Bloat